Harland & Wolff

 Advertising

 H&W Monogram.
 The iconic H&W monogram has appeared in various forms across ship hulls, scaffolding, signage and even Belfast murals for over 160 years.
 Though interpretations vary — a ship’s hull, dockside gantry cranes, or simply the initials of Harland and Wolff — its roots run deep in maritime history and local pride.
+Given full creative freedom, we chose to retain and refine this historic mark.
+Redrawn with care and paired with a custom wordmark, the new identity balances strength, heritage and craftsmanship — with subtle nods to Belfast’s cranes and the character of the ampersand reinforcing both legacy and modernity.
+We researched and selected a new colour palette — investing in finding the perfect depth of black and a yellow hue that felt both industrial and optimistic.
+These choices helped ground the brand in authenticity while projecting confidence and cohesion across every touchpoint.

 To support Harland & Wolff’s bid to design and build a successor to the Royal Yacht Britannia, we created a highly considered presentation system with maximum visual and tactile impact.
 The £250m National Flagship competition called for a response of the highest calibre — one potentially reviewed by the UK Prime Minister and senior members of the Royal Family.